SRFleming/Slimey-Business-Game/README.md

 ## Final report

 “Slimey Business: The Slimeaggeddon” was developed as Project 2 for 30019 Graphics and Interactions at the University of Melbourne.
 It is a single-player, top-down shooter created using C# in the Unity3D game engine.
-This report will summarise the game, including the information game’s storyline and core mechanics.
-In addition, we will go into detail about our processes of creating the game, including, but not limited to, the design of the objects and textures, the custom shaders, the procedural generation algorithm and the particle system implemented.
-Finally, we will also describe our querying and observational testing methods and the changes made from the gathered feedback.
+This report will summarise the game, including information about the game's storyline and core mechanics.
+In addition, we will go into detail about our processes of creating the game, including but not limited to, the design of the objects and textures, the custom shaders, the procedural generation algorithm and the particle system implemented.
+Finally, we will also describe our querying and observational testing methods and the changes that we made from the feedback that we gathered.

 ### Table of contents
 * [Game Summary](#game-summary)